How is Bolton Doing?

 You shared that Post-16 is an area where you feel there are few opportunities in Bolton.

 A dedicated forum has now been set up with the aim to improving this for Bolton young people and families.
+This forum is chaired by Bernie Brown, Director of Children’s Services and is working at pace to improve opportunities.

 You explained that it is hard to find information locally and the local offer website is very poor.

 Bolton Parent Carers are now working jointly with the council to develop a new local offer website.
+Phase One was launched in January 2022.
+Further developments of the Local Offer will be ongoing, to read more about this you can click here.